ajflexxx/bmad-method-guide/22-bmad-execution-patterns.md

 Tasks support different execution modes (Interactive vs YOLO) allowing users to choose between thorough control and speed based on their expertise and needs.

 ### 4. Elicitation Enforcement
-Tasks with `elicit: true` create hard stops requiring user interaction.
+When the `create-doc` task processes templates with `elicit: true` sections, it creates hard stops requiring user interaction.
 This cannot be bypassed for efficiency, ensuring critical decisions get human input.
+Note that `elicit: true` is a template section property, not a task property.

 ### 5. Context Minimalism
 Agents load minimal context at activation (only core-config.yaml), with everything else loaded on-demand when commands execute.
 Exception: Dev agent loads additional development standards.